Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Geometry, symmetries, and Dirac spinors on the Poincar e disk

 To set the stage, we first analyze the symmetries of Poincaré disk by identifying its Killing vectors and their algebra, which, at the same time, provides a more transparent geometric picture of its isometries.
 Using these results, we then determine the coordinate transformations generated by the Killing vectors and derive the geodesics, describing the trajectories of a free particle in this space.
 To this end, we solve the Killing equation,

 which also represents an integral of the geodesic equation.
+In Eq. \eqref{eq:Killing_equation}, $\xi_{\mu}$ represents the Killing vector and $\Gamma_{\mu\nu}^{\rho}$ is the Christoffel symbol.
 Now, invoking the form of the Christoffel symbols in Eqs.~\eqref{app-eq-conn-1}-\eqref{app-eq-conn-4} and the metric of the Poincaré disk [Eq. \eqref{Poincare_metric}], we find that the Killing equation reduces to the Cauchy–Riemann conditions for the Killing vectors,

 which are therefore equivalent to the Killing equations of the two-dimensional conformal group~\cite{MBlagojevic:2001}.
 Eqs.~\eqref{eq:1} and~\eqref{eq:2} then allow to express the isometries of the Poincaré disk in the form of analytic and anti-analytic functions,